-If a biopsy confirms that breast cancer is indeed the diagnosis, the staging process begins.
+If a breast biopsy confirms that breast cancer is indeed the diagnosis, the staging process begins.

-Breast cancer progresses in relatively predictable and consistent ways, so it is possible to categorize a breast cancer in terms of a “stage” based on this progression.
+Breast cancer progresses in relatively predictable and consistent ways, so it is possible to categorize breast cancer in terms of “stages”.

-There are basically five ‘stages’ applied to breast cancer, with some subcategories (even though they actually are numbered from ‘zero’ through ‘four’).
+There are basically five stages of breast cancer, with some subcategories (even though the stages range from ‘zero’ to ‘four’).

 Breast cancer progression tends to be consistent and predictable

-While still confined to the breast ducts breast cancer is often referred to as ductal carcinoma in situ, or DCIS.
-If breast cancer is detected while still at this in-situ stage, the chance of survival is close to 100%.
+While cancer is still confined to the breast ducts, specialists refer to it as ductal carcinoma in situ, or DCIS.
+The good news is that if breast screening detects cancer at this in-situ stage, the chance of survival is close to 100%.

-As the cancer moves into the breast duct wall and finally begins to effect the surrounding breast tissue, it is called infiltrative or invasive breast cancer.
+As cancer moves into the breast duct wall and finally begins to affect the surrounding breast tissue, specialists call it infiltrative or invasive breast cancer.

 Not all breast cancers spread first to the axillary lymph nodes and then to the rest of the body.
-If the breast tumor is located near the nipple, the cancer may spread first to the ‘internal mammary nodes’ beneath the sternum.
-And in some cases the breast cancer can spread via the bloodstream without involving the lymphatic system.
+If the breast tumor occurs near the nipple, cancer may spread first to the ‘internal mammary nodes’ beneath the sternum.
+And in some cases, the breast cancer can spread via the bloodstream without involving the lymphatic system.

-If a breast cancer spreads beyond the breast, 25% of the time it goes into bones first.
+If breast cancer spreads beyond the breast, 25% of the time it goes into bones first.

-A CT scan may also be used to check for metastasis to the the lungs or liver.
+A CT scan may also be used to check for metastasis to the lungs or liver.
 A CT scan is essentially an X-ray linked to a computer.
-A contrast dye agent is injected into the blood stream and this makes any cancer spread into the liver and chest easier to see.
+The breast cancer doctor injects a contrast dye agent into the bloodstream and this makes any cancer cells in the liver and chest easier to see.